ipfs/aegir/README.md

 Because the mocha binary was the source of many pains tests in node are now run using [Jest](https://facebook.github.io/jest/).
 All important features should work as before, but if you were relying on a mocha specific feature it might break now.

+### Scoped Github Token

+The token needed for releases is now looked for after under `AEGIR_GHTOKEN`.

 ## Project Structure

 The project structure when using this is quite strict, to ease